 - Hostels: To Book or Not to Book

 - Is Workaway Worth it for the Traveler?

 - Click here to claim your $25 credit with AirB&B

-Disclaimer: Laura and I were given complimentary tickets on behalf of Visit Hamburg.
+Disclaimer: I was given complimentary tickets on behalf of Visit Hamburg.
 As always, all views and opinions are my own.

 This post may contain affiliate links.
 These links help give me the wherewithal to continue traveling at no additional cost to you.
 For more information, click here.